hhessel/onedrive-sdk-python/README.md

 This is the code we use instead:

-https://github.com/AtakamaLLC/cloudsync-onedrive: Contains our interface to onedrive, including oauth. https://github.com/AtakamaLLC/cloudsync:  Code/lib/cli that uses the above.
+ - https://github.com/AtakamaLLC/cloudsync-onedrive: Contains our interface to onedrive, including oauth.
+ - https://github.com/AtakamaLLC/cloudsync:  Code/lib/cli that uses the above.

+We will continue to honor PR's to this fork, but will not be updating/fixing this ourselves.

 ## About this fork
 This fork is maintained by Atakama, LLC.
 This is not the official sdk but a number of pull requests have been incorporated: